 SHAREHOLDER ALERT: Kaskela Law LLC Announces Investigation of GoHealth, Inc. (GOCO) and Encourages Investors with Losses to Contact the Firm

-/EIN News/ -- PHILADELPHIA, Nov.
-11, 2022 (GLOBE NEWSWIRE) -- Kaskela Law LLC announces that it is investigating GoHealth, Inc. (“GoHealth”) (NASDAQ: GOCO) on behalf of the Company’s investors.
+PHILADELPHIA, Nov.
+11, 2022 (GLOBE NEWSWIRE) -- Kaskela Law LLC announces that it is investigating GoHealth, Inc. ("GoHealth") GOCO on behalf of the Company's investors.

 Since November 2021, shares of GoHealth's common stock have declined in value from a trading price of approximately $5.00 per share to a current trading price of less than $0.50 per share, a cumulative decline of over 90% in value.